Corporate Tax Calculator

 How does Corporate Tax work for Free Zone companies?

-Free Zone companies that meet all Qualifying Free Zone Person (QFZP) conditions pay 0% on qualifying income and 9% on non-qualifying income.
-Non-qualifying income must stay below the de minimis threshold (lower of AED 5M or 5% of total revenue).
-Free Zone companies that don't meet QFZP conditions are taxed at standard mainland rates (0% / 9%).
+A free zone company meeting all Qualifying Free Zone Person (QFZP) conditions will pay 0% corporate tax on qualifying income and 9% on non-qualifying income.
+A QFZP’s non-qualifying income must stay below the de minimis threshold, which is the lower of AED 5 million or 5% of total revenue.
+Free Zone companies that don’t meet QFZP conditions are taxed at standard mainland rates of 0% on income up to AED 375,000 and 9% for anything beyond that.

 When is my Corporate Tax return due?